Below is a Q&A with our new NRL Expert, David Barrett.

 What are your previous results?
 What is a realistic Profit on Turnover percentage?

-Previous results have netted on average 65 units profit per season at approximately 12% POT.
+Previous results in 2017-2019 netted on average 65 units profit per season at approximately 12% POT.
 The POT represents and aligns with the overall mathematical edge the model has over the market in my opinion.
 I have been very happy with my 12% over the last 3 years.

-*Note Winning Edge Investments would like to point out that unlike our other services, the results stated between 2017-2019 are based on previous model output, not publicly verifiable results to paying members
+*Note Winning Edge Investments would like to point out that unlike our other services, the results stated between 2017-2019 are based on previous model output, not publicly verifiable results to paying members.
+HOWEVER the 2020 results sent to paying members and publicly verifiable EXCEEDED the 2017-2019 results, making +72 units profit at 18% POT.

 Which bookmaker accounts are the best to use?
 What odds comparison sites are the best to use?